olliw42/mLRS-docu/docs/FRSKY_R9.md

 #### Flash/Update the mLRS Firmware ####

-After flashing the ELRS bootloader, you can connect the receiver's serial port as described in the link above and use the ELRS UARTupload.py script to flash/update with latest mLRS firmware .elrs file.
+After flashing the ELRS bootloader, you can connect the receiver's serial port as described in the link above and use the ELRS UARTupload.py script to flash/update the latest mLRS firmware .elrs file.
 There are, of course, separate .elrs image files for each receiver.

 Note: Python3 is a prerequisite to use the ELRS UARTUpload.py script.